bernhardAxonIvy/doc/source/engine-guide/getting-started/_deploy-project.rst

 ..
 Note::

     An Axon Ivy Engine can run multiple applications at the same time.

+    Security Systems manage their users, tasks and cases.
+One or more applications can use a security system.
+Therefore, cases and tasks of all applications in a security system are visible in all applications within that security system.

-Each application has its own user and task management.
-A user of one application can only work in that application and not in another application.
-A task of one application will never be visible in another application.
-Therefore, applications can be used to build multitenancy or stages (DEV, Q&A, PROD) without installing one Axon Ivy Engine per tenant and/or stage.
+    Therefore, you can use separate security systems to build multitenancy or stages (DEV, Q&A, PROD) without installing one Axon Ivy Engine per tenant and/or stage.

 Refresh the main page of the Axon Ivy Engine.
 You see a new application.
 Congratulations - you have installed and configured your first Axon Ivy Engine